By Barbara Broggelwirth, RDN, CDN

 - Diabetes — Patients who have diabetes should choose protein shakes low in sugar (less than 5 grams) and total carbohydrates (e.g. don’t choose products with sugar listed as one of the first three ingredients).

 Research supports that liquid meal replacements can be a safe and effective way to lose weight in the short term, but without a long-term strategy to reintroduce whole foods, it is easy to fall back into old habits and regain weight.
 Weight loss maintenance strategies such as food shopping and meal prepping can seem burdensome to someone who is new to adopting these habits and they may find them unsustainable.
 Therefore, weight loss programs that recommend meal replacements are only effective if they include education to help individuals transition into a lifestyle that supports health and weight loss long term.
+Remember, it is always a good idea to consult your doctor before starting any new meal replacement plan.

 - Heymsfield SB, van Mierlo CA, van der Knaap HC, Heo M, Frier HI.
 Weight management using a meal replacement strategy: meta and pooling analysis from six studies.
 Int J Obes Relat Metab Disord.
 2003;27(5):537-549